DataQualityCommittee/dqc_us_rules/tests/test_suite/readme.md

 7. Test_Case_Description: Describes what the test case is testing for.

-In addition to the Excel spreadsheet, there are a number of directories that contain the individual test cases.
-To open a test case the user should open the xml instance file in the folder that is not a linkbase.
+In addition to the Excel spreadsheet, there is a .zip archive of the current test cases appended with the major release number.
+To open an individual test case, open the xml instance file in the folder that is not a linkbase.

 A listing of the entry points is in included in the excel spreadsheet.
 To open these files the user will need to use a standard XBRL processor.

+## DQC_Testcases Contents

+### Index File

+Included in the DQC_Testcases directory at the root of the repository is an index file listing the location of the variation file.
+The variation file can be read to determine which test cases to run with for a rule.

 ### Variations Files

-A variation file specifies the test case variations for a rule.
-The suite contains a separate folder for every rule.
-Within this folder (DQC_XXXX)  is the variation file and the associated test case variations.
+The DQC_Testcases folder contains a subfolder for every rule.
+A variation.xml in each subfolder of the DQC_Testcases folder specifies the test case variations for a rule (Note: some subfolders have multiple variation.xml files).
 There is at least one pass case and one fail case per rule.
 The variation file documents the entry point (loadable XBRL instance document) of each test case variation.
 The variation file also includes information about the expected results.

 The variation file includes the following information.